skeetio/learngraphql-lessons/1-basics/6-query-variables.md

 Here we've defined a query variable called `postCount` with the type of `Int`.
 We also marked it as required by using `!` at the end.

-> We had to make `postCount` query variable required.
+> We had to make the `postCount` query variable required.
 That's because `count` argument for `recentPosts` is a required argument.

-### How To Provide Query Variables
+### How to input query variables

-So, you might have a problem with how to provide query variables?
+So, perhaps you have a problem with how to provide query variables?

 We normally provide query variables when we are executing the query in the server.
-For now, we are not going to worry about how exactly we do it.
-We'll do it in another lesson.
+For now, we are not going to worry about exactly how we do it.
+We'll cover this in another lesson.

-In our GraphQL Sandbox, we've a separate tab where we can write query variables.
-See following image:
+In our [GraphQL Sandbox](https://sandbox.learngraphql.com/), we've a separate tab where we can write query variables.
+See the following image:

 ![](https://cldup.com/EJVOyG42CJ.png)

-Now you can try to use Query Variables in the GraphQL Sandbox by adding following JSON into this.
+Now you can try to use Query Variables in the GraphQL Sandbox by adding following JSON into the “Query Variable” tab in the GraphQL Sandbox.

 ~~~
 {